frederic-perez/AmE-dictionary/data/idioms.md

 __mess around__
 __mess of pottage__ Something of little, trivial, or no value but which appears to be attractive or valuable on first reckoning.
 An allusion to Esau in Genesis 25:29–32, who sells to Jacob his birthright to his family’s estate for a bowl of lentil stew (pottage). _Only after the economic crash did it become fully clear what messes of pottage these sub-prime mortgages proved to be for first-time homeowners._
 __metal__ _adj_ _slang_ :seven: Very intense or hardcore.
 A reference to heavy metal music, which is typically considered to have such qualities. _Whoa, that’s metal—how many hours did it take to get that tattoo?_ _The most metal episode so far._ _I don’t know if I’m metal enough to do that._
-__middle ground__ :two: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
+__middle ground__ :three: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
 __milk it__ To take advantage of the help or kindness of others, as when one acts as if one still needs help after recovering from an illness.
 __mill about__ To loiter, wander about, or waste time idly (some place). _I’ll just mill about in the store across the street while you get your hair cut._
 __mince (one’s) words__